ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - Letting go is not the same as giving up.<br>

-- The most abominable forms of evil are the ones that present itself as benevolent.<br>
+- The most abominable forms of evil are the ones that present themselves as benevolent.<br>